Seolhun/web-performance-tester/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: 'Bug'
+labels: "Bug"
-assignees: 'Seolhun'
+assignees: "Seolhun"
 ---

 ## Describe the bug